sghiassy/react-native-sglistview/README.md

 SGListView is a memory minded implementation of the React Native's ListView.

+## Maintainers Wanted

+I'm currently looking for maintainers to help maintain and improve this package for the React-Native community.
+For more information please see [GitHub Issue #48](https://github.com/sghiassy/react-native-sglistview/issues/48).

 ## The Problem

 The React Native team has done a tremendous job building a robust platform.
 One oversight, is the memory performance of their ListView implementation.
 When scrolling down long lists, the memory footprint increases linearly and will eventually exhaust all available memory.
 On a device as memory-constrained as a mobile device, this behavior can be a deal breaker for many.